 A “Hand of Glory” is the pickled hand of a man who has been hanged.
 Usually the left hand was used.
 If the man was hanged for murder, then the hand with which he committed the crime would be used.

 Fat from the hanged man would be used to craft a candle, which would be placed in the severed hand.
 Sometimes the wick would be made from the hair of the same man.

-A hand of glory was believed to possess magical powers in European occult traditions.
-It was believed a Hand of Glory would render people motionless, open locked doors or give light only to the person holding it.
+The Hand of Glory was believed to possess magical powers in European occult traditions.
+It was said that a Hand of Glory would render people motionless, open locked doors or give light only to the person holding it.

 The 18th century Le Petit Albert grimoire, which contains natural and cabalistic magic to achieve a variety of things ranging from protective talismans, plague balms and repairing lost virginity to ensuring a beautiful crop of ripe grapes and sweet melons, has this to say about the Hand of Glory: